Latest update: 20 November 2024

 What if I don’t want to become a yoga teacher?

 You can easily do a Yoga Teacher Training for yourself.
 That’s what I did, and quite a few others in my group.
-Just because I wanted to know more about yoga, it would be great to immerse myself in the yoga world for a month.
-I had absolutely no ambition to become a yoga teacher, and that’s no problem at all.
+Simply because I wanted to know more about yoga, immersing myself in the yoga world for a month would be great.
+I had no ambition to become a yoga teacher, and that’s no problem at all.
 However, I’ve changed my mind a bit now: I want to do something with my yoga learnings.
-I had so much fun preparing the exam class (and a little less with the exam itself, you can read about that here) that I want to try it after all, but in what form…
+I had so much fun preparing for the exam class (and a little less with the exam itself; you can read about that here) that I want to try it after all, but in what form…

 Clothing, yoga mats: what do you need?